firebase/extensions/firestore-bigquery-export/README.md

-This mod will operate with the following project IAM roles:
+This extension will operate with the following project IAM roles:

-* bigquery.dataEditor (Reason: To allow the mod to configure and insert data into BigQuery)
+* bigquery.dataEditor (Reason: Allows the extension to configure and export data into BigQuery.)